Emory-Shannon/Active-Directory-Config/README.md

 </p>

 <p>
-  In your DC-1 VM, open up "Active Directory Users and computers".
+  In your "DC-1 VM", open up "Active Directory Users and computers".
 Then Create two organizational Units named _ADMINS and _EMPLOYEES.
-Once that is done add an "admin" named Jane Doe to "_ADMINS".
+Once that is done add an "admin" named Jane Doe to _ADMINS.
 After adding Jane, access the properties tab by right cliking on the name.
-Navigate to "member of and add the role "Domain Admins" by typing it.
+Navigate to "member of" and add the role "Domain Admins" by typing it.
 Press apply and Jane is now an Admin.
 </p>

 <h3>Joining "Client-1" to "DC-1"</h3>